-The lemon zest in the topping is optional, but it gives everything a nice fresh kick of flavor.
-I recommend leaving it in.
+I also love grating fresh lemon zest in the topping because it gives everything a nice pop of bright flavor.

 4th Of July Fruit Cookie Pizza Recipe